rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 #### Some important configuration file parameters

 * `protocols = imap pop3 lmtp submission`: List of protocols to be used.
-* `listen = *, ::`: A comma separated list of IPs or hosts where to listen in for connections. `*` listens in all IPv4 interfaces, `::` listens in all IPv6 interfaces.
+* `listen = *, ::`: A comma-separated list of IPs or hosts where to listen in for connections. `*` listens in all IPv4 interfaces, `::` listens in all IPv6 interfaces.
 * `disable_plaintext_auth = yes`: Whether to turn off plaintext authentication.
 * `auth_mechanisms = `: The type of authentication mechanism to be used.
 Multiple values can be specified and separated by spaces.
 Values: plain, login, digest-md5, cram-md5, ntlm, rpa, apop, anonymous, gssapi, otp, skey, gss-spnego.
 * `login_trusted_networks= `: Which IP networks are allowed to use Dovecot.
 It can be a single IP address, a network segment, or both.
 As an example: `login_trusted_networks = 10.1.1.0/24 192.168.100.2`
 * `mail_location = `: For an empty value, Dovecot attempts to find the mailboxes automatically (looking at `~/Maildir`, `/var/mail/username`, `~/mail`, and `~/Mail`, in that order).
 However, auto-detection commonly fails for users whose mail directory hasn’t yet been created, so you should explicitly state the full location here, if possible.
 * `mail_privileged_group = `: This group is enabled temporarily for privileged operations.
-Currently, this is used only with the INBOX when either its initial creation or dotlocking fails.
+This is used only with the INBOX when its initial creation or dotlocking fails.
 Typically, this is set to `mail` to access `/var/mail`.

 #### Modify multiple files